Protect Your Deposits and Help Underserved Communities

 Banking on Communities Initiative

-Since 2004, CDARS have helped the Community Development Bankers Association (CDBA) raise billions of dollars in deposits with the launch of the Banking on Communities initiative—a joint effort by Promontory Interfinancial Network and the CDBA.
-The CDBA is a national trade association of the community development banking industry established to help its members better meet the credit needs of their communities, and the initiative helps CDBA member banks raise funds that can be used to increase lending in underserved communities.
+Since 2004, CDARS has helped the Community Development Bankers Association (CDBA) raise billions of dollars in deposits with the launch of the Banking on Communities initiative—a joint effort by Promontory Interfinancial Network and the CDBA.
+The CDBA is a national trade association of the community development banking industry established to help its members better meet the credit needs of their communities.
+The initiative helps CDBA member banks raise funds that can be used to increase lending in underserved communities.
 Because of their size (small) and location (underserved communities), CDBA members often find their funding options limited and have fewer resources to devote to attracting deposits.

 “Half of our members rely on Promontory [Interfinancial Network's ICS and CDARS] services to attract deposits so they can make loans supporting community development in some of the most underserved urban neighborhoods and rural communities in the country.
 On average, the community development banks attract reciprocal deposits at four times the level of other community banks.
 That translates into loans to small businesses, loans for mortgages and home improvement, loans for revitalization projects—loans that otherwise would not be made.”